Michael Tørnes: HJK Helsinki

 Tørnes joined Finnish side HJK on a free transfer after his release from Brøndby IF.
 During the 2014 season, Tørnes broke the clean sheet record for the Finnish Premier Division.
 Tørnes played 960 minutes consecutively without conceding a goal in either Finnish Premier Division matches or in Finnish Cup matches.
 Old record was 882 minutes by András Vilnrotter.

 Sandefjord

 After impressing in Finland, Tørnes joined Norwegian side Sandefjord on a free transfer after he rejected a new deal with HJK.
 On 19 April 2015, Tørnes made his Sandefjord debut in a 1–0 victory over Sarpsborg 08.
 Tørnes went on to appear in eight more league game before leaving on the expiry of his contract.

 OB

-On 13 August 2015, Tørnes returned to his home land; Denmark, to join OB on a one-year deal to provide back up to Sten Grytebust and Maksym Koval.
+On 13 August 2015, Tørnes returned to Denmark to join OB on a one-year deal to provide back up to Sten Grytebust and Maksym Koval.
 Although Tørnes was back up, he made his debut on the opening game of the season in a 3–2 defeat against Randers.
 Tørnes went on to make three more consecutive appearances and continually provided competition for the number 1 spot.

 Tørnes was eventually released at the end of his contract on 30 June 2016.